Day Two – Churches, Cats & Cocktails

 Day Three – Mi Casa es Su Casa

 Our final day would be all about the Casa’s.
-We had a walk up to Casa Milà (La Pedrera) and took a few photos of the outside, The queues here where still quite big for the time of year so we decided to give it a miss, we have visited here before though so we were only after updating some of our photos.
-Another Gaudí masterpiece worth visiting just to see the incredible chimney pots on the roof !
+We had a walk up to Casa Milà (La Pedrera) and took a few photos of the outside.
+The queues here where still big for the time of year so we decided to give it a miss.
+We have visited here before though so we were only after updating some of our photos.

 Next, somewhere new.
 Casa Amatller designed by Josep Puig i Cadafalch of Casa de les Punxes fame.
 Along with Casa Batlló and Casa Lleó Morera it makes up the cities famous Illa de la Discòrdia (The Block of Discord) for its unique and modernist style buildings.
 It was home to chocolatier Antoni Amatller and his family.